 ||13.
 July 1878

-The country between East and West with diverse people, cultures, religions and climate types offers an incredible range of natural beauty.
-Rivers and streams meander with their water courses on 50,000 kilometres across the country.
-Almost all rivers in the Danube, which only becomes the largest navigable river in Europe.
-Not only mountains, rivers and Lakes shape the landscape.
-There even desert and one of Europe's last primeval forests in Serbia.
-Untouched nature and the warmth of the population make visiting a feel-good experience.
+The country between East and West with its diverse population, different cultures, religions and climates offers an incredible spectrum of natural beauty.
+Rivers and brooks meander through the country with their water courses for around 50,000 km.
+Almost all rivers flow into the Danube, which only here becomes the largest navigable river in Europe.
+Not only mountains, rivers and lakes shape the landscape.
+In Serbia you can find desert landscapes and one of the last primeval forests in Europe.
+Untouched nature and the warm-heartedness of the population make the visit a lifelong experience.

 The Romans left many traces in Serbia.
-Hardly anyone can guess: 17 Roman Emperor come originally from the area of today's Serbia, another died here.
+It's hardly to believe that 17 Roman emperors originally came from the territory of today's Serbia and another one died here.

-The numerous thermal springs with healing effects were also already in the Roman period are known.
-The spas visited not only for the treatment of diseases, but are also ideal for wellness and sport.
+The numerous thermal springs with their healing properties were known in Roman times.
+The spas are not only visited for the treatment of diseases but are also ideal places for wellness and sports.

-Many monasteries and churches, mostly around 10. and 17.
-Century built and traditional villages also refer to the historical and archaeological site of Serbia.
-Serbia has five Romanesque monasteries of Ži? a, Gradac Djurdjevi Stupovi, Sopo? ani and Studenica (UNESCO World Heritage) a part of the historical path "Transromanica".
+The many monasteries and churches mostly built between the 10th and 17th centuries, as well as traditional villages, refer to the historical and archaeological side of Serbia.
+Serbia, with the five Romanesque monasteries of Ziza, Gradac, Djurdjevi, Stupovi and Sopocani, as well as Studenica (UNESCO World Heritage Site), is part of the historical path "Transromanica".

-Studenica is considered the cradle of the Serbian Kingdom.
-The monastery was the outgoing 12 since its inception.
-Century very significantly and was soon the richest of all local monasteries.
-It includes a dozen churches and palaces.
-All Serbian Transromanica-"Stations" have a wealth of historically valuable frescoes which today of orthodoxy the framework, because all church services are held.
+Studenica is considered the cradle of the Serbian kingdom.
+The monastery complex has been extremely important since its foundation in the late 12th century and soon became the most prosperous of all the monasteries located here.
+It comprises about a dozen churches and palaces.
+All the Serbian Transromanica "stations" have a wealth of frescoes of great artistic and historical value, and they still represent the way of practicing the Orthodox religion, as church services are held in all the churches.

-Nature has bestowed Serbia with mountains, valleys and canyons and a rich flora and fauna.
-A number of sports opportunities there.
-Tennis, hiking, mountain climbing, mountain biking, swimming and skiing are just a few examples.
-400 Wildlife and over 200 different species of birds, of which there no longer is some in other parts of Europe, invite the visitor for Wildlife observation.
-But many in the rich hunting of Serbia challenges the enterprising nature lovers.
-35 Fishing centres promise good entertainment and nice company in addition to a successful fishing.
+Nature has endowed Serbia with many mountains, valleys and canyons as well as a rich flora and fauna.
+There are several possibilities for sports activities.
+Tennis, hiking, mountaineering, mountain biking, swimming or skiing are just a few examples.
+Around 400 species of wildlife and over 200 different species of birds, some of which no longer exist in other parts of Europe, invite the visitor to observe them.
+But also, the adventurous nature lover will face many challenges in the rich hunting grounds of Serbia.
+35 fishing centers promise not only successful fishing but also good entertainment and nice company.

-Culinary enthusiasts get their money in Serbia.
-Delicious grilled specialties and types of roast will delight the palate.
-Fresh cheese, smoked ham or caviar from the Kladovo and gladly served as a starter.
-Typical dishes include white beans bean soup, sauerkraut, dulcis with sheep meat.
-A glass of PEAR, apricot or Quince brandy as aperitif or a good drop from the different wine-growing areas of Sun-drenched complete meals.
+Culinary connoisseurs get their money's worth in Serbia.
+Delicious grilled specialties and various types of roast pamper the palate.
+Fresh cheese, smoked ham or caviar from Kladovo are often served as a starter.
+Typical dishes include white beans, bean soup, sauerkraut or sweet cabbage with sheep meat.
+A glass of pear, apricot or quince brandy as an aperitif or a good drop of wine from the various sun-drenched wine-growing areas, round off the meal.

-The Danube flows through the Northern of Serbia and is an ideal starting point for the journey to the Interior in various places.
-As a special experience a Danube cruise offer, for example, the city of Novi Sad with the known Petrovaradin fortress, the capital Belgrade and last but not least the iron gate happens.
+The Danube flows through the north of Serbia and is an ideal starting point for the journey inland of many different places.
+A Danube cruise is a special experience, passing through the city of Novi Sad with the famous Petrovaradin Fortress, then to the capital - Belgrade and finally, visit of the Iron Gate.